ErichDonGubler/uml-and-you/PITCHME.md

 `Interfaces` are the heart of object-oriented design.
 Most of the time, it's ideal to design objects in such a way that all we need to know is that they expose certain methods.

++++

 * Methods correspond to behaviors we expect each object to have -- the object is responsible for knowing what to do with the method call.
-* Object may or may not use internal state (AKA "members") to implement the functionality of their interfaces.
+* Object may or may not use internal state (AKA "members") to implement the functionality of their interfaces. <!-- .element: class="fragment" -->
-    * We don't care, though -- we just want to know that we can expect them to let us use the methods we design, and that's it.
+    * We don't care, though -- we just want to know that we can expect them to let us use the methods we design, and that's it. <!-- .element: class="fragment" -->

 +++